Nutrition (NTRN)

 NTRN 455.
 Molecular Nutrition.
 3 Units.

-Students will gain in-depth understanding of the basic science and translational aspects of `hot topics' in current molecular nutrition.
-Class will be conducted by interactive discussion of assigned primary research articles.
-Prereq: BIOC 407 or Requisites Not Met permission.
+Students will analyze, present, and discuss peer-reviewed research articles that focus on the molecular mechanisms underlying nutrient actions.
+Students will gain in-depth understanding of the basic science and translational aspects of 'hot topics' that relate nutrition and health.
+Class will be conducted through interactive discussion of assigned primary research articles.
+Offered as NTRN 355 and NTRN 455.
+Prereq: BIOC 307 or BIOC 407 or NTRN 452 or Requisites Not Met permission.

 NTRN 456.
 Pediatric Obesity.
 3 Units.